2graphic/sinap-ide/app/components/graph-editor/README.md

 # Discussion
-The graph editor no long emits events.
+The graph editor no longer emits events `@Output`.
 Hook into the events on the `DrawableGraph` object by supplying a listener to any of its `addListener` methods.